 About the Tribal ecoAmbassadors Program

-EPA’s Tribal ecoAmbassadors Program partners Tribal College and University (TCU) professors with EPA scientists to solve the environmental problems most important to their tribal communities.
-The Program is finished up its second year by presenting their work at the Smithsonian’s Living Earth Symposium (PDF) (2 MB, About PDF)
+EPA's Tribal ecoAmbassadors Program partners Tribal College and University (TCU) with EPA scientists to solve the environmental problems most important to their tribal communities.
+The Program is currently seeking applications for the 2014-2015 academic year.
+To apply, please fill out and submit the application.

-At the end of this academic year, EPA’s Tribal ecoAmbassadors Program has given over 100 TCU students the opportunity to work with their professors and EPA scientists while solving environmental problems in their communities, 3 transferable online courses are ready to share with other TCUs, and over a dozen new partnerships have been formed to support this great work long-term.
+At the end of this academic year, EPA's Tribal ecoAmbassadors Program has given over 150 TCU students the opportunity to work with their professors and EPA scientists while solving environmental problems in their communities, 3 transferable online courses are ready to share with other TCUs, and dozens of new partnerships have been formed to support this great work long-term.

 Read about results from last year's projects